Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Methodology

 \subsection{Prediction Pipeline Summary}

 In this section, we outline our prediction pipeline and detail each step in subsequent sections.

-Each test query consists of a conversation with 1 or more messages with their text content, and raw relative timestamp data for each message.
+Each query in the dataset consists of a conversation with 1 or more messages with their text content, and raw relative timestamp data for each message.
 The query also contains the persona cluster of the user whose action we must predict in response to reading this conversation.

 We first measure how many messages there are: if there are 3 or more messages, we predict the user action REPLY, based on our observation of this pattern in the training data as described in Section~\ref{sec:exploratorydataanalysis}.